Lloyds Bank Equity Release Free Valuation – 4.15% APR

 An equity release adviser can help you pay off your mortgage and provide independent legal advice.
 Equity release is a financial product designed to allow homeowners aged 55 or over to access the equity in their homes without moving.

-Your equity release adviser can also assist with any paperwork to pay off your existing mortgage so you are aware of all fees, restrictions and implications associated with the process before committing to any agreement.
-On top of this, they may also be able to provide independent legal advice about any contracts or documents linked with the transaction.
+Your equity release adviser can also assist with any paperwork to pay off your existing mortgage so you are aware of all fees, restrictions, and implications associated with the process before committing to any agreement.
+They may also be able to provide independent legal advice about any contracts or documents linked with the transaction.

 Does equity release affect benefits?